adim-99/adim-99/README.md

 - 👋 Hi, I’m @adim-99
-- 👀 I’m interested in Data Analytics
+- 👀 I’m interested in Data Analytics and Statistics
-- 🌱 I’m currently learning about Machine Learning
+- 🌱 I’m currently learning about MERN Stack
 - 📫 You can reach me at adityamukherjee1999@gmail.com

 <!---